nejvix/osint-cases/README.md

 # osint-cases

-A collection of OSINT investigations and case studies on phishing, threat actor infrastructure, and digital footprints.
+🌸 A collection of open-source intelligence (OSINT) investigations focused on phishing analysis, threat actor profiling, and digital infrastructure tracking.

+Each folder contains a self-contained case study, including IoCs, screenshots, findings, and final reports.
+This is my learning journey in threat intelligence – combining technical research with investigative thinking.